HOW TO Create a Design Sketch of a Total Concept

 The importance of using sketch symbols or real handwriting sketches is that the visualization looks more informal and decisions have not yet finally been made, as opposed to drawings, diagrams, or even artist impressions.
 And that is often because, in a sketch concept, a lot of irrelevant details are left out.

-HOW TO Create a Total Concept
+Creating a Total Concept

 Here is an overview of the process steps to take: